magicswissweed/msw/backend/README.md

     Repository(<...>Repository) -. implements .-> Dao
 ```

-## How to change an existing API:
+## How to change an existing API

-1. Make changes in mswApi.yaml
+1. Make changes in `mswApi.yaml`
-2. generate backend- and frontend-api
+2. generate backend- and frontend-API
     - using the following gradle tasks:
-      - for frontend: "openApiGenerateReact"
+      - for frontend: `openApiGenerateReact`
-      - for backend: "openApiGenerateSpring"
+      - for backend: `openApiGenerateSpring`
     - Note: Always generate both, otherwise they won't fit together.
 3. Check in the generated code and implement your feature :)
-4. Deploy backend and frontend together, otherwise the apis won't fit together.
+4. Deploy backend and frontend together, otherwise the APIs won't fit together.